agersant/crystal/docs/api/window/index.md

 Scaling modes come into play when the window size is not an integer multiple of the viewport size:

 - The `none` scaling mode does not upscale the game at all.
 The viewport is centered in the game window.
-- The `pixel_perfect` scaling mode scales the game by the largest possible integer (2x, 3x, etc.) without cropping it.
+- The `pixel_perfect` scaling mode upscales the game by the largest possible integer (2x, 3x, etc.) without cropping it.
 The upscaled result is centered in the game window.
 - The `crop_or_squish` scaling mode upscales the game by the an integer factor sufficient to cover the window, and then either crops it or squishes it.
-Cropping is selected if the cropped content is outside of the [safe area](set_safe_area).
+Cropping is selected if the amount to crop does not exceed the [safe area](set_safe_area).
-  For example, a safe area of `0.95` will allow 5% of the screen to get cropped and preserve pixel-perfect rendering.
+  For example, a safe area of `0.95` will allow up to 5% of the screen to get cropped in order to preserve pixel-perfect rendering.
 If the window size is such that more than 5% of the game would get cropped, the upscaled viewport is squished instead (with a non-integer factor!).

 ## Understanding draw_upscaled VS draw_native